10 Best Dumbbell Back Exercises To Build Mass and Strength

 Intermediate Back Workout

-If you are an intermediate level or have outgrown the beginner routine, try the intermediate back workout routine below.
+If you are at the intermediate level or have outgrown the beginner routine, try the intermediate back workout routine below.

 ExerciseSetsReps